etherdev/markdown_datafier/README.md

     $ gem install markdown_datafier

-## Usage
+## Setup

-Create an object for your server and include MarkdownDatafier:
+Create an object, include MarkdownDatafier and set the absolute path to your Markdown files to the @@content_path global variable:

     require 'markdown_datafier'
-    class MyServerObject
+    class MyDatafier
       include MarkdownDatafier
     end

+## Usage

+I've attempting to design this module to be useful in a few different ways, depending on your needs.
+In each case, you create a server instance targeted at the content directory of your choosing.
+However, how you design your application to both represent your content in Markdown and what you do with the resulting structured data is up to you.
+For instance, you can set it up so that each page of a website is represented by the structure of your Markdown files and subdirectories (look in /spec/fixtures/server_content/ for an example of this).
+Or, you could alternatively use each Markdown file to represent persistence of object data (look in /spec/fixtures/instances/ for an example of this), which could then be used to create objects on another class.

-Then create an instance of the server using the full path to your config directory:
+Set up an instance of your server, passing the relative path to your content directory as shown:

-    server = MyServerObject.new(config_directory: "/absolute/path/to/config/")
+    server = MyDatafier.new(content_path: "/path/to/content/directory")

-Inside your configuration directory, configure your config.yml file like so:

-    content_directory: '/absolute/path/to/content/directory/'
+If you want an array of hashes representing each Markdown file in the immediate :content_path, do:

+    content = server.collect

+If you want an array of hashes representing each Markdown file in a subdirectory of :content_path, do:

+    content = server.collect("some_sub_directory")

-Files are accessed individually by their "shortname" (the file name path inside your content_directory minus the extension, OR the parent directory name)
+Files can also be accessed individually by their "shortname" (the file name path inside your content_directory minus the extension, OR the parent directory name)

     content = server.find_by_path(some-existing-file)